 LEGO plant park planter

 To start out with, it's important to put something green in your office.
 That way, the daily grind of it all doesn't get to you too much.
 To accomplish this, Bob came up with a LEGO planter.
 It really looks good.
 He initially built it to emulate an expensive vase that he saw.
-Here are some more LEGO planters
+Here are some more LEGO planters that he created.

 The LEGO Desk